Columnist

 The results, to be announced on November 17, 2024, are eagerly awaited.
 The newly elected executive body will be responsible for steering the club through a landscape of evolving member expectations and societal changes.

-“This election is more than just choosing leaders; it’s about shaping the legacy we leave for future generations,” remarked Meena Sharma, a second-generation club member.
+“This election is more than just choosing leaders; it’s about shaping the legacy we leave for future generations,” remarked a second-generation club member Meena Sharma.
 “I hope the new team will honour our history while embracing the possibilities of tomorrow.”

 Leave a Reply